cknv/cknv.dk/content/blog/2015/6/bike-retrospective.md

 The problem that caused me to do this, was that I could either have the hub pushed all the way back, which still gave a bit of slack (which caused my chain to fall off just about daily), or have it teetering a bit to close (for my peace of mind) to the opening of the dropout.
 And while I could have gotten a single half-link, I went ahead and got a full half-link chain, it is a BMX chain from a Taiwanese company called Yaban Chain.
 And while it came in all kinds of crazy colours (as appropriate for the palette mashup fixies out there) I went with simple "silver".

 The chain was a nightmare to put on, as it came with a guide pin that could be fitted on a special threaded pin.
-This all sounds fine, but I could not for the life of me get the guide pin off once I had the chain assembled, and worse, using the compination of threaded pin, guide pin (and possibly my chain tool) caused the links to expand ever so slightly, which caused the pins to useless, as they would just slide out.
+This all sounds fine, but I could not for the life of me get the guide pin off once I had the chain assembled, and worse, using the combination of threaded pin, guide pin (and possibly my chain tool) caused the links to expand ever so slightly, which caused the normals pins to be useless, as they would just slide out.

 I tried riveting a pin in place, but without proper tools (such as an anvil) it did not work out so great and the chain came apart after a few hundred meters of pedaling.